bunnier/mdim/README.md

 - Fix wrong image relative paths after moved document.
 - Download the web images in docs into local folder.
 - Clean up no reference image.
-- Read the paths in cli-options from enviroment variable.

 ## Usage